-"I am the Health Co-ordinator for the North Eastern Whippet Society covering the North East and Cumbria.
+"I am the Health Co-ordinator for the Northern Counties Whippet Club covering the North of England.

-The following report appeared in our club magazine last year:"
+The following report appeared in North Eastern Whippet Society's magazine in 2011:"

 Breed Health Co-ordinator Report